Anam Cara Fasgadh Butterfly Releases

 ABOUT OUR BUTTERFLIES

-The butterflies that are bred for the releases are Painted Ladies (Vanessa cardui) which are an annual migrant, arriving in the UK every April - May from Europe and Africa.
-The reason Tim breeds this species is that they are one of the most widespread species of butterfly, found right across the world, and they do not impact the native butterflies when they are released.
-They are recorded as being found almost anywhere, from the seashore and town gardens, to the tops of the highest mountains in Europe & Africa.
+The butterflies that are bred for the releases are Painted Ladies (Vanessa cardui) and Red Admiral, which are migratory species of butterfly, and Peacock, which hibernates over winter.
+Angeline breeds these species is that they are one of the most widespread species of butterfly, found right across the world, and they do not impact the native butterflies when they are released.

 The butterflies are sent to us in a state of hibernation in their own sleep-box.
 They are gently woken during our service by the warmth of the loving hands of our families holding their individual boxes.